SpineEventEngine/SpineEventEngine.github.io/_posts/2020-02-27-integrating-with-a-third-party.md

 ![Customer/Supplier Contexts domain]({{ site.baseurl }}/img/integrating-with-a-3d-party/customer-supplier.jpg){: .small-square-image}

-The **Takeoffs**** and ****Landings** system must know whether an *Aircraft* is ready for the *Flight*.
+The **Takeoffs and Landings** system must know whether an *Aircraft* is ready for the *Flight*.
 This decision requires data on the supplies, which are provided for the *Aircraft*.
 To obtain this knowledge, the system integrates with the **Airplane Supplies** Context.
 Note the language difference between the *Aircraft* and an *Airplane*.
 Apparently, the two Contexts view the same entity of the real world from different perspectives.
 **Airplane Supplies** Context is an integral part of the airport software.
 Thus, by communicating with the developers responsible for **Airplane Supplies**, we are able to build a Customer/Supplier relationship between the **Airplane Supplies** Context and our system.
 The **Airplane Supplies** Context does not implement an Event-based messaging internally.
 However, it still acts as a Supplier.
-Specially for **Takeoffs**** and ****Landings**, the Supplier Context generates Events and publishes them to a shared channel. **Takeoffs and Landings**, the Customer, subscribes to those Events.
+Specially for **Takeoffs and Landings**, the Supplier Context generates Events and publishes them to a shared channel. **Takeoffs and Landings**, the Customer, subscribes to those Events.
 Note that those Events are specifically tailored to be consumed by our system, and thus we do not have to set up an elaborate Anticorruption Layer.
 However, a simple adapter is still required to parse and validate domain Events, which we then publish to a Bounded Context, implemented in Spine.

 ![Customer/Supplier Contexts diagram]({{ site.baseurl }}/img/integrating-with-a-3d-party/customer-supplier-diagram.svg)

 The Event Consumer, as depicted above, implements the Event transformation logic.
 In order to establish this communication channel, the **Airplane Supplies** system declares a [gRPC](https://grpc.io/) service.
-In [supplies_service.proto](https://github.com/spine-examples/airport/blob/master/airplane-supplies/src/main/proto/spine/example/airport/supplies/supplies_service.proto):
+In [`supplies_service.proto`](https://github.com/spine-examples/airport/blob/master/airplane-supplies/src/main/proto/spine/example/airport/supplies/supplies_service.proto):

 ```proto
 // ...